Andy Xie: Views

 Xie's economic views are influenced by the Austrian School.

 Xie considers FED monetary policy is the base of international capital flow.
 Whenever there is a loose Fed monetary policy, cheap credits flow to developing countries and create economic bubbles.

 Xie described the Chinese economy as a "Panda Economy", which is named after "Kung Fu Panda"—a popular Hollywood cartoon movie.
 He argued that the Chinese economy was not as "nice and juicy" as most people thought and that even China has enough space to adjust its political and economic policies to boost its economy only if it decides to reform the income distribution system and stir consumer demand.
 However, the real estate bubble might kill consumer demand in China.
 He also criticized economic policy makers across the world as being guilty of replacing an old bubble with a new bubble without real structural reform.
 He warned that if no structural reform is initiated, the world economy will go back to a 1970s era of stagflation.
 Xie coined the term "Panda Put", in reference to the popular phrase "Greenspan put", to describe the situation where investors in China believe that the government will not allow the stock market to go down before important dates in the Chinese calendar, like the 60th anniversary of the PRC or the 17th Party Congress.

 Xie believes that to keep China from being an export dependent economy, the PRC government will need to redistribute the wealth to its citizens.
 It can do so via distributing shares of the State-owned companies (SoE) to its citizens and lowering housing costs.

 Xie has suggested that to cool property speculation in China caused by excess surplus liquidity, the central government can consider imposing an 80% capital gains tax on property flipping, decreasing 10% each year afterwards.

-Xie comments that Japan's low birth rate (1.4%) is partially due to the real estate bubble in the 1980s where China currently is following in the same track.
+Xie commented in 2009 that Japan's low birth rate (1.4%) is partially due to the real estate bubble in the 1980s where China currently is following in the same track.
 Chinese land policy and short term government behaviors provide the perfect ground for a semi-permanent property bubble.
-An economic crisis similar to the Great Depression might happen in China within 20 years when Chinese baby boomers (born between 1950 and 1978) start to retire.
+An economic crisis similar to the Great Depression might happen in China within 20 years from 2009, so 2029, when Chinese baby boomers (born between 1950 and 1978) start to retire.